fiseni/fiseni.github.io/_posts/2020-12-02-open-close-principle-and-runtime-di-configuration.markdown

 The main logic and the driver here is that by modifying existing constructs, you're increasing the likelihood to introduce new bugs and issues to the existing features.
 If you find yourself refactoring the class and its methods over and over again, you'll likely end up with some inconsistencies.
 Also, you'll sneak in, and update/refactor your existing unit tests to reflect the new reality you created, which is not good practice at all.
 By striving to design an architecture, where you can add new requirements by just creating new constructs, you'll get a more robust and error-prone solution.
 That's all what OCP means.

 Once that said, now let's imagine a scenario and try to offer various solutions to the problem in hand.
-Imagine you have an enterprise application (e.g. ERP solution), and you offering it to various clients.
+Imagine you have an enterprise application (e.g. ERP solution), and you offering it to various clients, deployed in their premises.
 One of the requirements of the solution is to calculate some price for some particular workflow.
 As the number of your clients increases, they all want some minor, or major changes in how this calculation is done.
 The rest of the workflow remains the same, but the price calculation varies significantly depending on the customer.

 ## Solution 1